-We can check your completed probate application to make sure everything is correct if you are happy to gather all the required information and make a personal application for probate.
+Where no inheritance tax is payable we can check your completed probate application to make sure everything is correct if you are happy to gather all the required information and make a personal application for probate.
 This service is similar in approach to the Post Office Passport Application Check, but obviously more complex.
 You will meet with an experienced lawyer who can answer any questions you may have about the Will or the procedure of administering an estate.
-If the Probate Registry have asked you to ‘swear’ (or sign) a document in front of a Solicitor you will be able to do this at the same meeting inclusive within the fixed fee.
 If you feel able to get probate without using a Solicitor this option is a cost effective way to have everything checked for peace of mind.
-The fee allows for a 30 minute meeting at our offices.
+The fee allows for a 45 minute meeting at our offices.
 This service is not available if you are dealing with an estate that involves the payment of inheritance tax.

 ML GRANT OF PROBATE APPLICATION – FROM £995

 Where no inheritance tax is payable you can ask us just to get the grant of probate if you don’t want to deal with the formalities of making a personal application, but you are happy to gather all the required information.

 We provide legal and practical guidance to support you.
 This option includes two 45 minute meetings or telephone consultations.
 We explain what information you need to gather so that we can prepare your probate application.
 We can advise you about the terms of the Will and your options in relation to administering the estate.

 We prepare the probate application and go through it with you.
 We then submit the application on your behalf and give you the grant of probate when it is issued.
 You can then administer the estate.

 The starting fixed fee above applies if a short form inheritance tax form (IHT 205) is required and no inheritance tax is payable.